 Spectral analysis reveals the cyclical structure of a time series.
 By using a Fourier transformation on the first difference of logarithm of each time series, we obtain its power spectrum distribution.
-The first difference is necessary because we need a stationary time series for spectral analysis.
+The first difference is necessary because we need a stationary time-series for spectral analysis.
 There is a possibility that some time series require the second or more difference for the stationarity.
 However, using a second or more difference will cause a problem in that it eliminates important information about the rate of change of an economic variable.
 Therefore, we use only the first difference in this paper.
-The results (Figure 6) show that, in the case of M2+CDs, a long cycle (low frequency) "long-term trend component" is strong, while that of a short cycle (high frequency) component is weak.
-In the case of IIP, not only long but also short cycle components are strong, confirming its high volatility.
-In the case of CPI, a long cycle component is relatively weak in comparison with those of M2+CDs and IIP, while a short cycle component is relatively strong, although it is weaker than that of IIP.
+The results (Figure 5) show that, in the case of M2+CDs, a long-cycle (low-frequency) "long-term trend component" is strong, while that of a short-cycle (high-frequency) component is weak.
+In the case of IIP, not only long- but also short-cycle component is relatively weak in comparison with those of M2+CDs and IIP, while a short-cycle component is relatively strong, although it is weaker than that of IIP.